 David Weil is licensed to practice law in the state of California and, as such, some of the information provided in this column may not be applicable in a jurisdiction outside of California.
 Please note also that no two legal situations are alike, and it is impossible to provide accurate legal advice without knowing all the facts of a particular situation.
 Therefore, the information provided in this column should not be regarded as individual legal advice, and readers should not act upon this information without seeking the opinion of an attorney in their home state.

 David Weil is the managing attorney at Weil & Associates (weilmaritime.com) in Long Beach.
 He is an adjunct professor of Admiralty Law at Loyola University Law School, is a member of the Maritime Law Association of the United States and is former legal counsel to the California Yacht Brokers Association.

-I own a sailboat that I keep at a marina in San Diego.
-We had an encounter in the bay
+My wife and I own boat that we keep at a marina in San Pedro.
+We are in the middle

 I own a commercial vessel that I operate from a harbor in Southern California.
 I was recently notified that a

 The incident described by our reader is familiar to anyone who has tried to anchor in a crowded cove or